JDBC in Java | Java Database Connectivity

 An important part of every business is to keep records.
 We need to keep records of our customers, the employee of our company, the emails, etc. If we want to store the data, we can use any of the following two systems:

 - File System

-A relational model is a basis for any relational database management system (RDBMS).
+A relational model is the basis for any relational database management system (RDBMS).
 A relational model has mainly three components:

 - A collection of objects or relations.

 - Operators that act on the objects or relations.

 - Data integrity methods.

 - File system means here we store the data in individual text files.
 But file systems have so many disadvantages as we have to store the same data repeatedly in multiple files (data redundancy).